TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 Follow the installation steps.
 Choose `kubernetes` infrastructure target.
 Shortly after, your Racetrack instance will be ready.

+Pay attention to the output, it contains your unique admin password.

 ### Docker Registry
 Racetrack needs a Docker registry to store the images of the jobs.
 We need to instruct Kubernetes to pull images from there.
-That's why you need to provide Docker registry hostname, username `READ_REGISTRY_TOKEN` and `WRITE_REGISTRY_TOKEN` tokens for reading and writing images respectively.
+That's why you need to provide Docker registry hostname, username, `READ_REGISTRY_TOKEN` and `WRITE_REGISTRY_TOKEN` tokens for reading and writing images respectively.

 ### Static IP
 During the installation, you can set a static LoadBalancer IP for all public services exposed by an Ingress Controller.

+Sometimes cloud providers doesn't let you know the IP address before creating a resource.
 If you don't know the exact IP address of the LoadBalancer, you can skip this step for now.
 It will be assigned after the first deployment, then you can get back to this step, set the IP address and apply it again.

 ### Reviewing Kubernetes resources
 Installer generates unique, secure database password, authentication secrets and tokens.
 It creates Kubernetes resources files in "generated" directory, based on your configuration.
 Please review them before applying.
-If needed, abort and make adjustments in **generated/** files.
+If needed, abort, make adjustments in **generated/** files and apply them on your own.

 See [Production Deployment](#production-deployment) section before deploying Racetrack to production.